syall/spell-checker/README.md

 ### Performance Tests

-Performance Tests are designed to ensure an upper bound on the time taken to find a correction.
+Performance Tests are designed to ensure an upper bound of time is not passed when generating a correction.

-There are two factors that determine performance: word length and number of edits to generate a correct word:
+There are two factors that determine performance: word length and edit distance:

 - Word length determines the size of the candidate set: the longer the word, the more edits are generated
-- The number of edits to generate a correct word can be separated into tiers of performance:
+- The edit distance can be separated into tiers of performance:
   - If the word is known, only one `Map.get` is needed and is constant time : `O(1)`
   - If the word requires one edit, then the calculations are linear: `O(54n+25)`
   - If the word requires two edits or is unknown, run-time is polynomial: `O((54n+25)^2)`

 In general, words that are known or require one edit take 1ms or less.
-Words that require two edits or are unknown polynomially increase with word length and can run for a varied range of times; to prevent tests from failing due to unpredictable times, each test is compared to the average of ten correction runs.
+Words that require two edits or are unknown polynomially increase with word length.
+Because of this, each correction can run for across a varied range of times.
+To prevent tests from failing due to outliers, each test is compared to the average of ten correction runs.

 ### [Node.js](test/node/)